You must always keep up to date with your skills!

-In the majority of labor intensive job opportunities, heavy machinery is a part of the job and understanding how to safely operate said machines is of the utmost importance.
+In the majority of labour-intensive job opportunities, heavy machinery is a part of the job and understanding how to safely operate said machines are of the utmost importance.
 This is particularly true if you intend on working in a plant or a warehouse.

 Even if you don’t intend on driving heavy machinery, you still need to have a thorough understanding of how to safely work around individuals who do.
 Once you get into the workforce, you’ll quickly understand how everyone plays a part in workplace safety.

 Skills’ training offers the perfect combination of hands-on experience and textbook knowledge, which makes it incredibly adaptable to people with all different learning capabilities.
 There will be times when you will need to memorize certain things, such as how to handle volatile materials safely.
 In addition, there are other times when you’ll be able to work with your hands, such as learning how to use an angle grinder.